JustinScottJenecke/justinscottjenecke.github.io/README.md

   - Tailwind CSS

 **Tools:**
-  - FigJam for the wireframe
+  - FigJam for creating the documentation
   - GitHub pages for deployment

 <br>